 It's easy to spend a couple of dollars here and there without realizing how they add up.
 Before you know it, finances can be pretty tight.

-Working on campus offers several benefits for college students from convenience to flexibility.
+Working on campus offers several benefits — from convenience to flexibility — for college students.
 In addition, you may gain valuable skills and contacts for your future career path.

 If you plan to earn money by working in college, you'll need to understand the first steps to finding a job.
 Here are the basics.